“Nobody ever says to men, how can you be a Congressman and a father.”

 Occupation—Lawyers constitute .6 percent of the American workforce—and even less of the overall population—yet over 40 percent of congressmen were lawyers before entering Congress.
 Around another 22 percent of congressmen list business/banking as their occupation prior to Congress.

-Sex—Approximately 51 percent of the U.S. population is female, while women constitute only 24 percent of the Representatives and Senators.
+Sex—Approximately 51 percent of the U.S. population is female, while women constitute only 27 percent of the Representatives and Senators.
 Note that this is the largest percentage of women ever in Congress.
 As recently as the 1970s, less than 4% of congressional seats were held by women.
-From the beginning of the republic to 2020, only 2.9% of all members of Congress have been women.
+From the beginning of the republic to 2020, only 2.9% of all members of Congress were women.

 Age—The median age of Americans is slightly over thirty-eight years.
 The median age of House members is fifty-eight years and for senators it is sixty-one years.